jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 }
 ```

 The `source {}` block is where we get to the meat of the operation; it handles the actual creation of the virtual machine.
-This matches the input and local variables to the Packer options that tell it
+This matches the input and local variables to the Packer options that tell it:
 - how to connect and authenticate to the Proxmox host (ll.
 110-113, 116),
 - what virtual hardware settings the VM should have (ll.
 119-141),
 - that `local.data_source_content` (which contains the rendered `cloud-init` configuration - we'll look at that in a moment) should be mounted as a virtual CD-ROM device (ll.
 144-149),
 - to download and verify the installer ISO from `var.iso_url`, save it to `local.proxmox_iso_storage_pool`, and mount it as the primary CD-ROM device (ll.
 150-155),
 - what command to run at boot to start the install process (l.
 159),
-- and how to communicate with the VM once the install is under way (ll.
+- and how to communicate with the VM once the install is underway (ll.
 163-168).

 ```hcl
 # torchlight! {"lineNumbers":true, "lineNumbersStart":104}